Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 </configuration>

 After client connections have successfully been transferred to the target cluster, the source cluster needs to be stopped and upgraded.
-After upgrading NCache software on all of its servers, add these servers to the newer version cache cluster.
+Once upgraded, these nodes are rejoined to the target cluster, restoring full high-availability and increasing the total compute capacity of the new version environment.

 That should be your last step in using the Live Upgrade feature of NCache to upgrade your existing cache cluster.